simonwahll/wahllcontent/dart/dart/print.md

 toc: true
 ---

-In order to print something to the console in Dart we use the `print()` function.
+To print something to the console in Dart we use the `print()` function.
 It works in the same way as it does in most languages.
 You can find some examples down below.

 ## Printing a String